Make a Movie in 2 Weeks with only your Teams Resources!

 Choosing the Teams:

-The team leaders, and Amber will choose/decide who goes on what team based on your application, and your performance in the Set PA Class, and projects worked on in the industry.
+The team leaders, and Amber will choose/decide who goes on what team based on your application, and your performance in the Set PA Class, and projects worked on in the industry, and interview if required.

 Each team will have a balance of more experienced, and less experienced Alumni, and our goal is to even the teams out as much as possible so you succeed in making a great short film.